BC-SECURITY/Taming-Offensive-IronPython/Exercise 7 - Embedding Executables/Exercise 7.md

     return System.Array[System.Byte](base64.b64decode(base64_string))
 ```

-5. Add function to convert a Python list to a .NET string array.
+5. Add a function to convert a Python list to a .NET string array.

 ```python